michaelnisi/deed/README.md

 ### cb (er, req)

+The callback called when **deed** is done receives the request if all went well.

-- `er` The error if an error occures or the authorisation fails
+- `er` The error if an error occured or verification failed.
-- `req` The verified request
+- `req` The verified request.

 ## exports

 ### deed (secret, req, cb)

+The sole function exported by the **deed** module checks if the request body hashed with the secret matches the `X-Hub-Signature` header.

-- `secret` The key to hash the payload
+- `secret` The key to hash the payload.
-- `req` The request to verify
+- `req` The request to verify.
 - `cb` cb()

 ## Installation